jasonstolaruk/CurryMUD/README.md

 ## What I have so far

 * About 85 player commands, 50 administrator commands, and 60 commands for debugging purposes.
-* About 220 built-in emotes.
+* About 220 built-in emotes. :clap:
 * Help files for all existing non-debug commands.
-Help topics.
+Help topics. :information_desk_person:
 * Commands have a consistent structure and a unique syntax for indicating target locations and quantities.
 * Unique commands, accessible only when a player is in a particular room, may be created.
 * The names of commands, as well as the names of the targets they act upon, may be abbreviated.
 * Logging.
-* ANSI color.
+* ANSI color. :red_circle:
-* Character creation.
+* Character creation. :runner:
-* The virtual world is automatically persisted at regular intervals and at shutdown.
+* The virtual world is automatically persisted at regular intervals and at shutdown. :floppy_disk:
-* Systems for reporting bugs :bugs: and typos.
+* Systems for reporting bugs and typos. :bug:
-* Commands to aid in the process of resetting a forgotten password.
+* Commands to aid in the process of resetting a forgotten password. :passport_control:
 * NPCs can execute commands, either from within code or via the ":as" administrator command.
-* PCs can introduce themselves to each other.
+* PCs can introduce themselves to each other. :bow:
-* PCs can "link" with each other so as to enable "tells."
+* PCs can "link" with each other so as to enable "tells." :couple_with_heart:
-* Question channel for OOC newbie Q&A.
+* Question channel for OOC newbie Q&A. :question:
-* Players can create their own ad-hoc channels.
+* Players can create their own ad-hoc channels. :bust_in_silhouette:
-* Free-form emotes and built-in emotes may be used in "tells" and channel communications.
+* Free-form emotes and built-in emotes may be used in "tells" and channel communications. :clap:
-* Functionality enabling one-on-one communication between players and administrators.
+* Functionality enabling one-on-one communication between players and administrators. :speech_balloon:
 * An in-game calendar. :calendar:
 * Weight and encumbrance.
-* Volume and container capacity.
+* Volume and container capacity. :school_satchel:
 * Vessels for containing liquids.
-Vessels may be filled and emptied.
+Vessels may be filled and emptied. :wine_glass:
 * Players can interact with permanent room fixtures that are not listed in a room's inventory.
-* Objects can be configured to automatically disappear when left on the ground for some time.
+* Objects can be configured to automatically disappear when left on the ground for some time. :boom:
 * Smell and taste.
-Listen.
+Listen. :nose::tongue::ear:
 * Drinking.
-Digestion.
+Digestion. :beer:
-* Durational effects that can be paused and resumed.
+* Durational effects that can be paused and resumed. :dizzy:
 * PC and NPC death.
-Corpse decomposition.
+Corpse decomposition. :skull:
-* Upon death, PCs may have a limited amount of time to exist in the virtual world as a spirit.
+* Upon death, PCs may have a limited amount of time to exist in the virtual world as a spirit. :angel:
 * Sending [GMCP](https://www.gammon.com.au/gmcp) `Char.Vitals` and `Info.Room`.
-* [Mudlet scripts](https://github.com/jasonstolaruk/CurryMUD/tree/master/Mudlet) for vitals gauges and mapping.
+* [Mudlet scripts](https://github.com/jasonstolaruk/CurryMUD/tree/master/Mudlet) for vitals gauges and mapping. :scroll:

 I am still in the initial stage of developing basic commands.
 There is very little content in the virtual world.